 Spread the word that you are looking for someone to care for your child.
 The best people to ask, of course, are other parents!
 (Just be sure not to “steal” anyone’s sitter.)
 When I started looking for a part-time nanny for my twins while living in Colorado, a friend and her family were getting ready to move.
 They loved their nanny, so I asked for her phone number—and ended up hiring her!
 I also asked friends if their teenage daughters would be willing to babysit on evenings and weekends, and found a couple of great sitters that way.

 2. Use a caregiver website:

-The two biggest websites for finding caregivers are care.com and sittercity.com (if you use code “August35” you will get up to 35% off your Sittercity membership in August!).
+The two biggest websites for finding caregivers are care.com and sittercity.com.
 On each site, you can sign up for a membership and create a profile to search for caregivers in your area and to post a job opening.
 You can search for candidates for free on both sites, but will need to pay a small monthly fee to actually contact candidates.
 (Fees vary, so check the sites for more details.)
 Each site gives you access to candidates’ profiles, references and reviews, availability, and more.
 You can also run background checks on the candidates through the sites.
 We found our current nanny through care.com and had an excellent experience.
 We absolutely love her!

 3. Check local colleges and universities:

 College students are a great option for babysitting and part-time nannying because they tend to have some extra time on their hands.
 You can even find someone who is majoring in education or early childhood development and is looking to gain experience with kids.
 Most colleges and universities have job boards on which you can post your child care opening.
 Call them to find out how to do so!